July 2, 2018

 Eating disorders are usually divided into four types:

-- Bulimia Nervosa – Episodes of out-of-control eating of excessive amounts of food are followed by periods of trying to prevent weight gain.
+- Bulimia Nervosa – Episodes of out-of-control eating of excessive amounts of food are followed by periods of trying to prevent weight gain and excessive guilt and shame.
 May include purging, self-induced vomiting, or fasting.
 And can involve depression and low self-esteem.
+This cycle of trying to resist the urge to eat, giving into it, and trying to undo actions is very emotionally taxing and can leave one feeling exhausted, hurt, and powerless.

 - Binge Eating Disorder – Frequent and recurring episodes of extreme overeating.
 May include eating to the point of feeling great discomfort or eating when you’re not hungry.
-Due to feeling strong shame or guilt about the bingeing, you may often eat alone.
+Due to feeling strong shame or guilt about bingeing, you may often eat alone.
+It may seem impossible to control how much you eat.

 - Eating Disorders Not Otherwise Specified – Including purging disorder (without binge eating), night eating syndrome (excessive eating in the evening or at night), and orthorexia (obsession with clean eating and extreme dietary restrictions).